Police: Brady's missing Super Bowl jerseys tracked to Mexico - News 12 Now

 (AP Photo/Gregory Payan, File)

-“If it shows up on eBay or something, somebody let me know,” he said.
+“If it shows up on eBay or something, somebody let me know,” Brady said after the game.

 Houston police investigators relied on a tip from an informant to trace the jersey, estimated to be worth about $500,000, to Mexico.

-It wasn’t the only piece of memorabilia recovered.
-Police also located a Brady jersey that had gone missing after the Patriots’ 2015 Super Bowl win over the Seattle Seahawks.
-A Super Bowl helmet belonging to a Denver Broncos player was also found, NFL spokesman Brian McCarthy said.
+Brady, in a statement from his agent, Don Yee, expressed gratitude to investigators but said he hadn’t yet been reunited with the jerseys.

+“I am happy my jerseys from SB 49 and SB 51 have been recovered, and I want to thank all of the law enforcement agencies involved,” Brady said.
+“I know they worked hard on this case — and it is very much appreciated.
+Hopefully when I get the jerseys back I can make something very positive come from this experience.”

-Houston police chief Art Acevedo proudly congratulated his team on finding the jersey, but was equally quick to say it wasn’t a “top priority” in a city with violent crime.
+Houston police Chief Art Acevedo proudly congratulated his team, but was equally quick to say finding the jersey wasn’t a top priority in a city with violent crime.
 He described the theft as the only blemish on an otherwise successful Super Bowl.

 “You don’t come to Texas and embarrass us here on our home turf,” Acevedo said.